paralin/goscript/design/DESIGN.md

 1.  **AST Mapping:** Aim for a close mapping between the Go AST (`go/ast`) and the TypeScript AST, simplifying the compiler logic.
 2.  **Type Preservation:** Preserve Go's static typing as much as possible using TypeScript's type system.
 3.  **Value Semantics:** Emulate Go's value semantics for basic types and structs using copying where necessary.
 Pointers are used to emulate reference semantics when Go uses pointers.
-See [Boxes and Pointers](#boxes-and-pointers).
+See [VarRefes and Pointers](#varRefes-and-pointers).
 4.  **Idiomatic TypeScript:** Generate TypeScript code that feels natural to TypeScript developers, even if it means minor divergences from exact Go runtime behavior (e.g., `for range` loop variable scoping).
 5.  **Readability:** Prioritize clear and understandable generated code.